 - In explaining why ESI should be included in appropriate Section 220 cases, the Delaware Supreme Court quoted from a law review article on this topic co-authored by your truly.
 See footnote 76 (quoting Francis G.X.
 Pileggi, et al., Inspecting Corporate “Books and Records” in a Digital World: The Role of Electronically Stored Information, 37 Del.
 J. Corp.
 L. 163, 165 (2012)).

 - The court reviewed Delaware cases that previously addressed whether ESI such as emails should be included in a Section 220 request.
 See footnotes 71 to 74.
 See also Amalgamated Bank v.
-Yahoo!, Inc., a Chancery opinion highlighted on these pages that also cited the same law review article on this topic co-authored by yours truly that was quoted by the Supreme Court in the instant case.
+Yahoo!, Inc., a Chancery opinion highlighted on these pages that also quoted the same law review article on this topic co-authored by yours truly that was quoted by the Supreme Court in the instant case.
 See, e.g., footnote 72 (citing a Court of Chancery Order allowing for imaging of a Blackberry in a Section 220 case.)

 - The court also explained, based on the facts and circumstances of this case, why emails and ESI had to be produced and were needed to accomplish the stated purpose.
 See Slip op. at 31.
 For example, the court explained that the company involved did not comply with required corporate formalities such as minutes of board meetings and that it often conducted corporate business informally, including over email, regarding the issues subject to the Section 220 demand.
 See footnote 77 and accompanying text.
 The ESI at issue included, for example, an allegedly incriminating message sent via LinkedIn.